synckl/PyTikTokScraper/README.md

 ### Usage
 `python3 -m pytiktokscraper --download whatthefish69`

+Use `--download` to specify an username whose TikToks to download.
+(If using uid as input you must also pass `-uid`)

 Use `--recent` to only download the first 10 videos in the user feed.

 Use `--single` to download a video with a given Id as argument (e.g. `--single 3e7da006d9234b198b554a0eb7a0b86f`)